Willie Calhoun Player Props: Yankees vs. Red Sox

-The New York Yankees, including Willie Calhoun and his .472 slugging percentage in past 10 games, including five extra-base hits but no home run), battle starter Tanner Houck and the Boston Red Sox at Yankee Stadium, Saturday at 7:35 PM ET.
+The New York Yankees, including Willie Calhoun and his .571 slugging percentage over his past 10 games, battle starter Brayan Bello and the Boston Red Sox at Yankee Stadium, Sunday at 7:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the White Sox.
+He hit a home run while going 1-for-3 in his last game against the Red Sox.

 Willie Calhoun Game Info & Props vs. the Red Sox